wolfSSL/wolfcrypt-jni/README.md

 (and wolfCrypt FIPS API, if using with a FIPS version of wolfCrypt).
 It also includes a JCE provider for wolfCrypt.

-For instructions and notes on the JNI wrapper, please referene this README, or online documentation.
+For instructions and notes on the JNI wrapper, please reference this README.md, or the wolfSSL online documentation.

-For instructinos and notes on the JCE provider, please reference the README_JCE file, or online instructions.
+For instructinos and notes on the JCE provider, please reference the README_JCE.md file, or online instructions.

 ### Compiling
 ---------

 To compile the wolfCrypt JNI wrapper:

-1) Compile and install a wolfSSL (wolfssl-x.x.x) or wolfSSL FIPS release (wolfssl-x.x.x-commercial-fips):
+1) Compile and install a wolfSSL (wolfssl-x.x.x), wolfSSL FIPS release (wolfssl-x.x.x-commercial-fips), or wolfSSL FIPS Ready release:

-In either case, you will need the "--enable-keygen" ./configure option.
+In any of these cases, you will need the "--enable-keygen" ./configure option.

 wolfSSL Standard Build:
 ```